Taiki-San/Rakshata/README.md

 ##Licence

 Rakshata is licenced under the [MPL][mpl-licence].
 However, an additionnal constraint is added as you're not granted the right to distribute, on a binary form :
 - Your own compiled version Rakshata;
-- A software heavily based, with minimal modifications, on Rakshata on an app store Rakshata is already available by the maintainer of the projet.
+- A software heavily based, with minimal modifications, on Rakshata

+on an app store Rakshata is already made available by the maintainer of the projet.
 [mpl-licence]:https://mozilla.org/MPL/2.0/

 ##Coding style